merszym/kallisto_nf/README.md

 Use the `-profile Hyaenidae` flag to use the included hyaenidae mtDNA reference panel.
 See the content of the reference panel in the [Labels](assets/Hyaenidae/labels.tsv).

+### Ursidae

+Use the `-profile Ursidae` flag to use the included Ursidae mtDNA reference panel.
+See the content of the reference panel in the [Labels](assets/Ursidae/labels.tsv).

+### Cervidae

+Use the `-profile Cervidae` flag to use the included Cervidae mtDNA reference panel.
+See the content of the reference panel in the [Labels](assets/Cervidae/labels.tsv).

 ## Kallisto index

 Kallisto index was created with